Level 5 Designing and Delivering Incident Command Training

-An online course page and tutorials using a chatroom, forum, Skype or FaceTime are offered.
+An online course page and tutorials using a chatroom, forum, Skype or FaceTime is offered.

 Skills for Justice

-£6487 plus VAT per course at your centre. maximum of 8 delegates.
+£6487 plus VAT per course at your centre, a maximum of 4 delegates.

-(i) less than 7 days from the reserved date, the full cost of the course is due
+(i) less than seven days from the reserved date, the full cost of the course is due

 (ii) between 8 to 14 days prior to the reserved date, 50% of course cost (to cover pre-booked tutor hotels, loss of business payment to sessional tutors, student awarding body registrations and other associated costs)

 (iii) more than 14 days prior to the reserved date, cancellation incurs no charge.